Prince Fielder: 2014

-On November 20, 2013, Fielder was traded to the Texas Rangers for second baseman Ian Kinsler and $30 million.
+On November 20, 2013, Fielder was traded to the Texas Rangers along with $30 million for second baseman Ian Kinsler.
 In June 2014 Fielder underwent season ending neck surgery.
 At the time of his mid-season departure, he was batting .247 with 3 home runs and 16 RBI in 42 games.
 Fielder's then league-leading streak of 547 consecutive games started was ended.

 2015

 Nearly halfway through the season Fielder led the AL in batting average and was selected as a reserve designated hitter for the MLB All Star Game in Cincinnati.
 It was Fielder's sixth appearance in the All-Star Game and his fourth selection in five seasons.
-He finished the 2015 season with a .305 batting average, 23 home runs, and 98 RBIs.
-He had to be very patient with his power, but he said "the way I'm hitting this year, I'm fine with it."
+He finished the 2015 season with a .305 batting average, 23 home runs, and 98 RBIs, and was named the American League Comeback Player of the Year.

 2016

 On April 29, 2016, in a game against the Los Angeles Angels in the bottom of the 6th inning, Fielder hit a sharp single through the shift to score Rougned Odor, making him and his father Cecil Fielder the 2nd father-son combo to both record 1,000 RBIs.
 On July 20, it was revealed that Fielder was diagnosed with C4-C5 herniations in his neck, putting his career in jeopardy.
-In a press conference on August 10, Fielder announced that he would not be able to continue playing professional baseball due to his injuries.
+In a press conference on August 10, Fielder announced that he would not be able to continue playing professional baseball due to his injuries, though he did not formally retire, allowing him to continue to collect the rest of his contract.
 In 89 games of 2016, Fielder finished his injury-shortened season with a .212 batting average, 16 doubles, 8 home runs, and 44 RBIs.

 2017

-On October 5, 2017, the Rangers released Fielder, citing financial considerations.
-Although Fielder was not completely retired at the point he was released, the Rangers decided to release him anyway.
+On October 5, 2017, after negotiating a settlement with the insurance company covering his contract, the Rangers released Fielder to free up his spot on the 40-Man roster.